Garfield: Caught in the Act

-Garfield: Caught in the Act is a 1995 side-scrolling platform game developed and published by Sega for the Genesis.
-Versions for the Game Gear and Microsoft Windows were also released.
+Garfield: Caught in the Act is a 1995 side-scrolling platform game developed and published by Sega for the Genesis and Game Gear.
+A Microsoft Windows version followed.
 It is based upon Jim Davis' comic strip cat, Garfield, and draws inspiration from Davis' 1984 book Garfield: His 9 Lives.
 Odie scares Garfield while they are watching television and they fall on the TV, breaking it.
 Both characters attempt to repair it before Jon Arbuckle catches them; however, the thrown spare parts become an electronic monster known as the Glitch, transporting Garfield into the TV, where he must defeat him in order to get out.

 Garfield: Caught in the Act was met with mixed reception from critics.

 Gameplay

 Garfield: Caught in the Act is a side-scrolling platform game where players take control of the titular cat across levels of varying themes on the television in order to defeat an evil electronic being known as the Glitch and escape the TV.

 The levels, though linear in nature, are large and populated with obstacles, enemies and environmental hazards, inviting the player to traverse the stage by running, jumping, climbing, swinging, throwing objects or dodging enemies.
 Later levels become more maze-like and exploratory, making the player take different routes to reach the end, where a boss must be fought to progress further.
 There are two types of bonus rounds, one of which resembles a Whac-A-Mole game.
 Each time the player defeats a boss, Garfield takes a commercial break where he rockets through the Television Wasteland, trying for an extra life or a continue.

 Garfield is able to attack enemies up close or throw objects at them (close-range weapons and objects thrown change between each level).
 Enemies consist of ghosts, piranhas, crabs, bulldogs and mummified mice, among others.
 All levels also contain beneficial items and weapon ammunition to be collected for Garfield, among other secrets to be found.
 If Garfield is defeated, he respawns on the nearest checkpoint reached.
 Once all lives are lost, the game is over, though players have the option of resuming progress from the beginning of the last level reached by using continues or loading a saved game via password.